20 Traditional Wedding Dress Styles Around the World

 Brides From Near and Far

 Something old, something new, something borrowed, something blue, and a white dress to round out the American tradition upheld every year at weddings across the country.
-Though many women in the United States fantasize over pure white tulle and detailed veils, others around the world spend hours satiating a desire for color, elaborate stitching, headpieces and beading.
-These 20 traditional wedding dresses compliment the beauty in each custom, and the bride who wears them.
+Though many women in the United States fantasize over white tulle and detailed veils, others around the world spend hours satiating a desire for color, elaborate stitching, headpieces and beading.
+These 20 traditional wedding dresses complement the beauty in each custom, and the bride who wears them.

 Pakistani women are visions in their veil, wide-legged pants and gharara – a brightly colored tunic.
 Brides can often be seen in gold, yellow, purple, pink or red, with jeweled accents from the veil twinkling in their hair.